grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 ### Writing query results to a file

 Another useful feature of LogCLI is the ability to write the query results to a file.
-This can be useful for offloading the results of our inventory report:
+This can be useful for downloading the results of our inventory report:

 First we need to create a directory to store the logs:
 ```bash